NW Alabama Employers,

 Need training for your employees?
 So do other employers in the area!

-Let us know your needs, so we can help arrange for the most cost-effective, collective training opportunities for all employers with similar needs.
+Let us know your needs, so we can help arrange for the most cost-effective, collaborative training opportunities for all employers with similar needs.

 Some training needs may also qualify for grant funding (your tax dollars at work!), which can save employers some, if not all, of the expense!